guidokessels/javascript-styleguide/STYLEGUIDE.md

 ### Line Length

 - Each line should be no longer than **100 characters**.
-- If a line goes longer than 100 characters, it should be wrapped after an operator (comma, plus, etc.)
+- If a line goes longer than 100 characters, it should be wrapped after an operator (comma, plus, etc.) The following line should be aligned with the first argument on the previous line
-- The following line should be matching aligned with the arguments
+- It is also allowed to specify a single argument per line, optionally with a newline before the first and after the last argument

     ```javascript
     // Good
     doSomething(argument1, argument2, argument3, argument4,
                 argument5);

-    // Or
+    // Good
     doSomething(
         argument1,
         argument2,